vincentgong7/VG_AlexeyAB_darknet/README.md

 Github link: [https://github.com/vincentgong7/VG_AlexeyAB_darknet](https://github.com/vincentgong7/VG_AlexeyAB_darknet)

-The **detector** function in AlexeyAB Darknet only support single image.
-Therefore I added this function into this forked repo.
+The **detector** function in AlexeyAB Darknet only supports a single image at a time.
+Therefore I added the batch function into this forked repo, which support detecting images in a folder in one time.
 Hope you like it.
-Please also refer to this post for detail:
+Please also refer to the post for detail:

 [https://github.com/pjreddie/darknet/issues/723](https://github.com/pjreddie/darknet/issues/723)